frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 Before starting the project, I wrote a simple specification as well as pledges to be done during the project (which you can find in the project's Readme).

-One of the pledge is that I will commit after I completed every TDD cycle.
+One of the pledges is that I will commit after I complete every TDD cycle.
 And that pledge saved me from a lot of trouble.

-There are times where I didn't know what I was doing and started breaking stuff up.
-Sometimes it was too messed up that I cannot get away with undoing.
-The commits are the ones that allows me to go back to a stable state no problem.
+There were times where I didn't know what I was doing and started breaking stuff up.
+Sometimes it was too messed up that I could not get away with undoing.
+The commits are the ones that allow me to go back to a stable state with no problem.

 I am truly glad that I made lots of small commits.